 - Article 12 Suppose a person changes his/her surname, given name, or full name.
-In that case, by its authority, the Household Registration Office shall update the household registration records of the person's spouse and child(ren), if any, concerning the listing of his/her new name and notify them of the update. - Article13 To change a surname, attach the spouse's surname, restore one's original surname, change a given or full name, or correct a legal name under the provisions of this Act, the applicant should be the concerned party or his/her legal representative.
-To change a surname due to an adoption or termination thereof, the person initiating the adoption or termination thereof may serve as the applicant. - Article 14 Unless otherwise stipulated by other laws or regulations, following application, a change of surname, attachment of the spouse's surname, restoration of an original surname, change of a given name, change of a full name, or correction of a legal name under the provisions of this Act shall enter into effect from the date that the name is changed or corrected at the household registration office. - Article 15 Under the following circumstances, a person may not apply to change his/her surname, given name, or full name: - 1.
-There is a warrant for his/her arrest, or the person is in custody; - 2.
+In that case, by its authority, the household registration office shall update the household registration records of the person's spouse and child(ren), if any, concerning the registration of his/her new name and notify them of the update. - Article 13 To change a surname, take the spouse's surname, restore one's original surname, change a given or full name, or correct a legal name under the provisions of this Act, the applicant should be the concerned party or his/her legal representative.
+To change a surname due to an adoption or termination thereof, the person initiating the adoption or termination thereof may serve as the applicant. - Article 14 Unless otherwise stipulated by other laws or regulations, following application, a change of surname, adoption of the spouse's surname, restoration of an original surname, change of a given name, change of a full name, or correction of a legal name under the provisions of this Act shall take into effect from the date that the name is changed or corrected at the household registration office.

+Article 15 Under the following circumstances, a person may not apply to change his/her surname, given name, or full name:

+- 1. There is a warrant for his/her arrest, or the person is in custody; - 2.
 The person has been sentenced to a prison term involving forced labor or - 3.
 The person has been sentenced to a prison term and has not been declared eligible for probation or allowed to commute the sentence to a fine or community service.
 However, the abovementioned limitations shall not apply to crimes committed due to negligence.

-A person referred to in subparagraphs 2 and 3 above may not apply to change his/her surname, given name, or full name from the date of sentencing until three years after his/her sentence has been served.
+A person mentioned in subparagraphs 2 and 3 above may not request a change in their surname, given name, or full name from the date of sentencing until three years after completing their sentence.

-Article 16 The Ministry of the Interior shall enact enforcement rules of this Act.

-Article 17 This Act shall enter into force from the date of promulgation.
+- Article 16 The Ministry of the Interior shall enact enforcement rules of this Act. - Article 17 This Act shall enter into force from the date of promulgation.